Annick Lodge and Greenville

 Annick Lodge is an estate between Perceton and Cunninghamhead in North Ayrshire, Scotland.

 History

-Annick Lodge (previously Annack, Annoch or Annock) and estate was built by Captain Alexander Montgomery, the brother-german of Hugh, Earl of Eglinton.
+Annick Lodge (previously Annack, Annoch or Annock) and estate was built for Royal Navy Captain Alexander Montgomerie (May 24, 1744 - July 8, 1802), the brother-german of Hugh Montgomerie, 12th Earl of Eglinton.
 The lodge stands on the site of the old mansion described by Pont as "a proper building, veill planted, the inheritance of Blaire, Laird of Adamtoune."
 The 11th Earl had died without male issue so the Earldom had passed to Hugh, son of Alexander Montgomerie of Coilsfield (Robertson 1908).
 The Right Hon.
-David Boyle of Kelburn married Elizabeth, eldest daughter of Alexander at Annick Lodge in 1804.
+David Boyle, Lord Boyle of Kelburn married Elizabeth, eldest daughter of Alexander at Annick Lodge in 1804.
 Elizabeth, wife of Alexander Montgomerie Esq., died 13 February 1839; her beloved daughter Frances died 25th Sept 1858 and both were buried at Dreghorn Parish cemetery.